 - Economic development

 - Health and wellness

 - Land management and the environment

 TWN Council ratified our Comprehensive Community Plan in 2010.

 Public Works has been conducting a series of civil and geotechnical studies throughout the TWN reserve to prepare detailed, long-term infrastructure plans for these lands.

 The Tsleil-Waututh Nation has participated in joint emergency planning with the District of North Vancouver, City of Vancouver, District of West Vancouver, and the Squamish Nation.

 Locally, TWN developed an Emergency Management Plan in 2009, which will be updated to streamline some complex procedures.

-In addition, we remind all reserve residents—members and leaseholders—that it is critical you be able to meet your own needs for food and water for at least 72 hours (three days), in the event of an emergency, and ideally, for five days.
+In addition, all reserve residents—members and leaseholders—should be able to meet their own needs for food and water for at least 72 hours (three days), in the event of an emergency, and ideally, for five days.
 Here are two provincial resources that can help you prepare for an emergency: